Contact Number

 Visitors to the park can also stroll through the streets surrounding the town’s historic central plaza or travel via the city's hike and bike path on the west side.

-March Events
+Events

 Children's Day

-Environmental Studies Program and Guided School Tours
+Update on Environmental Studies Program

-the Environmental Studies Program (ESP) at Sonoma State Historic Park will be on hiatus for the 2023-2024 school year.
+The Environmental Studies Program (ESP) at Sonoma State Historic Park will be on hiatus for the 2024-2025 school year.
 This is due in part to State Parks' Reexamining Our Past Initiative, which is a comprehensive review of the department's history and programs.
 As part of this initiative, State Parks is taking stock of and critically reexamining its past, looking specifically at contested place names, monuments, and interpretative programs in California's State Park System.

 Sonoma State Historic Park is home to a number of sites that are associated with the state's history of colonialism.
 In recent years, there has been a growing movement to reexamine these sites and to develop new interpretive programs that more accurately reflect the experiences of Native Americans and other marginalized communities.

 State Parks is committed to this work, and we believe that it is important to take the time to do it right.
-As a result, we have decided to put ESP on hiatus for the 2023-2024 school year.
+As a result, we have decided to put ESP on hiatus for the 2024-2025 school year.
 We will use this time to develop new interpretive programs that are grounded in contemporary research methodology and that fully contextualize California's history in parks.

 We understand that this may be disappointing news for some of you, and we apologize for any inconvenience.
 We are committed to providing high-quality educational experiences for students, and we believe that this hiatus is necessary to ensure that ESP is able to meet those standards in the future.